-- 25.1 The college library is an integral part of a college education.
+- 32. 1 The college library is an integral part of a college education.
 It is to be used by the regulations provided by the college librarian.
-These may be in addition to those stated herein. - 25.2 All books and materials in the library are the property of the college and are not for use apart from the regulations established by the librarian. - 25.3 Any books or materials taken from the library without proper permission will be considered an act of stealing.
-A student may be severely disciplined or expelled for such an act. - 25.4 The college librarian and assistants are for the oversight of the library.
-This oversight includes student behavior as well as study and resource materials. - 25.
+These may be in addition to those stated herein. - 32.
+All books and materials in the library are the property of the college and are not for use apart from the regulations established by the librarian. - 32.
+3 Any books or materials taken from the library without proper permission will be considered an act of stealing.
+A student may be severely disciplined or expelled for such an act. - 32.
+4 The college librarian and assistants are for the oversight of the library.
+This oversight includes student behavior as well as study and resource materials. - 32.
 5 Lost or damaged books are the responsibility of the student who checked them out.
-The student will be required to pay for replacement materials when this occurs. - 25.
+The student will be required to pay for replacement materials when this occurs. - 32.
 6 Overdue books require fines for each day overdue.
-Students with overdue books may not check out others until accounts are settled and the books returned. - 25.7 Students are to respect the atmosphere of the library by refraining from loud talking and boisterous behavior. - 25.8 Students are encouraged to make use of public libraries in the area. - 25.9 Students may not date in the library or during library study hours. - 25.
-10 Men and women must sit at separate tables, since their presence in the library is solely academic.
+Students with overdue books may not check out others until accounts are settled and the books returned. - 32.
+7 Students are to respect the atmosphere of the library by refraining from loud talking and boisterous behavior. - 32.
+8 Students are encouraged to make use of public libraries in the area. - 32.
+9 Students may not date in the library or during library study hours. - 32.
+10 Men and women must sit at separate tables, with the exception of the table in the middle room, which is co-ed. - 32.
+11 New students are required to participate at the beginning of each semester in an orientation seminar conducted by our librarian.
+This seminar will familiarize the student with procedures to enhance his or her learning experience.